 This Notice applies to all records about your care that are created, and/or maintained by DaVita.
 Your health information is contained in a medical record that is the physical property of DaVita.
 DaVita is required to abide by the terms of this Notice.

 DaVita reserves the right to change its privacy practices, as reflected in this Notice, to revise this Notice, and to make the new provisions effective for all protected health information it maintains.
 Revised Notices will be available in the clinic, on our website, or upon your request.

 If you are a patient insured by the United States Department of Veteran Affairs, you may be entitled to rights and we may be subject to restrictions regarding the use and disclosure of your health information other than as set forth in this Notice.
 At all times, we will comply with the applicable requirements of the Department of Veteran Affairs regarding the use and disclosure of your health information.

 For Treatment.
-DaVita may use and disclose your health information to provide you with medical treatment or services or to assist in the coordination or continuation of your care.
+DaVita may use and disclose your health information to provide you with medical treatment or services or to assist in the coordination, continuation or management of your care and any related services.
+This includes the coordination or management of your health care with a third party.
 For example, a health care provider, such as a physician, nurse, or other person providing health services to you, will record information in your record that is related to your treatment.
+This may include interdisciplinary conferences with team members from Davita and support care teams from other facilities involved in your care and treatment or other providers who may be able to provide information or insight in the development and coordination of your plan of care.
 This information is necessary for other health care providers to determine what treatment you should receive.